Ministry of Health Singapore. All Rights Reserved.

 Happy people smile.
 It's the easiest thing in the world, but it makes all the difference.
 Starting the day with a smile can immediately lift your mood.
 A smile lights up the room and makes things happier and brighter for everyone.
 Start off with a simple action like this and then watch how it leads to bigger and better things.

-When you're thinking positively, it's easier to realise a goal or overcome an obstacle.
+When you're thinking positively, it's easier to realize a goal or overcome an obstacle.
 Positive thinking is a skill like any other, so it takes time, patience and effort to master.
 But the results will be worth it.

 Say it again and again.
 Affirm and encourage yourself with positive words when you're in challenging situations.
 By doing that, you’re halfway there to solving the problem.